 Professional exemptions generally apply to workers who are either learned or creative professionals.
 This includes employees that perform duties requiring advanced knowledge, in a field of science or learning, where the advanced knowledge is “customarily acquired by a prolonged course of specialized intellectual instruction.”

-For more information about the FLSA or if you have questions about whether you are exempt or non-exempt, please contact the experienced Atlanta work place lawyers at Buckley Beal LLP for an immediate consultation.
+For more information about the FLSA or if you have questions about whether you are exempt or non-exempt, please contact the experienced Atlanta work place lawyers at Buckley Beal LLP for an immediate case evaluation.